SF-WDI-LABS/public-library-app/2_library_users.md

 **Independent Practice**: Implement `libraries#show` on your own.
 You will need to create routes, controller actions, and views.

-Bonus: We recommend you also try to implement `edit`, `update`, `show`, and `delete`, but these aren't required for our initial setup.

 ### Associating Users and Libraries
 Before we get start letting users become library members,  we need to wire together all of our models to know about these associations.
 Use the `has_many` `through` pattern to set up the many-to-many association in the models.